Skip to main content

 Erythrocytosis the Body’s Response to Oxygen Demand

-One of the most consistent effects of is an increase in red blood cell mass, a condition known as erythrocytosis.
+One of the most consistent effects of testosterone therapy is an increase in red blood cell mass, a condition known as erythrocytosis.
 Testosterone directly stimulates the kidneys to produce a hormone called erythropoietin (EPO), which then signals the bone marrow to manufacture more red blood cells.

 These cells are responsible for transporting oxygen throughout the body.
 From a physiological standpoint, this response is linked to testosterone’s role in building and maintaining muscle tissue, which has a high demand for oxygen.
 While this can enhance endurance and physical capacity, it also requires careful monitoring.